Can General Relativity play a role in galactic dynamics?: Comments and final remarks

 \section{Comments and final remarks}

 In this paper we addressed the issue of the relevance of GR corrections to the galactic rotation curves; in the weak-field and slow-motion approximation which leads to the gravitoelectromagnetic analogy, we pointed out that there are solutions for the gravitomagnetic field that might have a relevant impact on the velocity profile.
 There is no contradiction with what was recently obtained by \citet{Ciotti:2022inn}, since Ciotti's results refer to the \textit{non-homogenous solutions} (NHS) for the gravitomagnetic potential, that are directly related to its sources, the mass currents, while our statement refers to the \textit{homogenous solutions} (HS), whose relation with the sources is determined by the equilibrium conditions of the dust fluid.
-The origin of these HS is strictly related to the general solution of the Einstein's equations for a neutral, stationary and axisymmetric rotating dust \cite{Astesiano:2022ozl} and they are present also in the so-called strong gravitomagnetic regime.
+The origin of these HS is strictly related to the general solution of the Einstein's equations for a neutral, stationary and axisymmetric rotating dust \cite{Astesiano:2022ozl} and they are present also in the so-called strong gravitomagnetic regime. {We showed how the results of \citet{Cooperstock:2006dt}, \citet{Balasin:2006cg} and \citet{ludwig2021galactic} are due to the presence of the HS.
+However these solutions are connected to the existence of singularities in the gravitomagnetic field or due to de-localized sources.}

 We showed that if the density profile is known, the equations can be analytically solved to obtain the velocity profile which includes the GR corrections.
 As examples of application of our approach, we explicitly calculated the velocity profiles for the Kuzmin-Toomre model and the exponential disk, and showed that the impact of the gravitomagnetic corrections can be in the order of the 10\%-15\% and, hence, much greater than what is obtained for NHS case.
 From theoretical considerations, here we noticed that $R_d \lambda<0.5$ for these models to avoid singularities in the galaxy model.
 An analysis of the data for different galaxies can help to better constrain the value of $\lambda$.
 It is important to remark that, from the perspective of the class of exact solutions, there could be limits in which the effect of GR is much greater than the one found here, for example in the above mentioned strong gravitomagnetic limit \cite{Astesiano:2022ozl}.